 The lawn is roughly level, to reduce surface water movement.
 Instead of having a normal timber mowing strip to contain grass runners (so they don’t invade adjacent garden beds), our lawn is enclosed by a timber edge that’s 150mm above ground level.
 All the joins between timbers have been sealed, effectively creating a catchment area.
 If we do get serious, dumping rain in theory this can collect a 150mm fall.
 Just what happened in Melbourne in one hour in January 2005.
 So our lawn could become a temporary pond…here’s hoping!

-This step has eliminated another 60 sq metres of our property from generating stormwater, or 7.4% of the site.
+By capturing stormwater, this step has eliminated another 60 sq metres of our property from generating stormwater, or 7.4% of the site.